Stalinl/TinyUrl/ReadMe.md

 ## What is this project?

 This project contains Web api to convert long Url to Tiny Url and vise versa.
-There are is also a simple web application to visualize the functionalities.
+There is also a simple web application to visualize the functionalities.

 ## How do I get started?